brookebryski/sentiment-analysis/README.md

 # sentiment-analysis
-A simple sentiment analysis script built in ruby
+A simple sentiment analysis script in ~60 lines of ruby